 Allergy Alert: Cabin Air Filter

-Many people suffer from severe allergies to the blooming flora, but as part of your regular maintenance we can help to alleviate the symptoms while you are in your vehicle.
+Many people suffer from severe allergies to the blooming flora, but as part of your regular maintenance, we can help to alleviate the symptoms while you are in your vehicle.
 Riding through the vehicle’s open windows and on the coattails of that pleasant outdoor breeze are unwanted, tiny, harmful visitors – pollen, mold and various kinds of particulate matter that can irritate the eyes, the nose and throat passages.
 Particulate matter from tire wear, diesel exhaust, dirt, dust, soot and other outdoor sources are especially aggravating to asthma and allergies sufferers.
 Tip: Drive with the windows up and let your cabin air filter capture the particulate matter before it can aggravate you.
-As part of your next oil change we will check your cabin air filter to make sure it is squeaky clean.
+As part of your next oil change, we will check your cabin air filter to make sure it is squeaky clean.

 Spring turns into summer, which brings holiday travels.
 More time on the road in higher temperatures means more wear and tear on your vehicle.
 Tip: Be sure to check your coolant and transmission fluid levels before heading out.
-They need to be checked because you will be taking longer drives and weather will be warmer so those fluids will be working harder to protect your vehicle.
+They need to be checked because you will be taking longer drives and the weather will be warmer so those fluids will be working harder to protect your vehicle.

-Before the dog days of summer come around, have a seat in your car and blast the A/C. After the winter months the Air Conditioner could require a top up of refrigerant.
+Before the dog days of summer come around, have a seat in your car and blast the A/C. After the winter months, the Air Conditioner could require a top-up of refrigerant.
 If the air is not as cool as you would like, just bring it by.
 We can have it pressure tested and recharged as needed.